 However, much of the bitcoin mining operations in China – where they take place on a large scale – depend on fossil fuels.
 Miners in the Asian country rely heavily on cheaper coal-powered electricity for their activities.
 An estimate has it that more than 60 percent of the operations are driven by fossil fuels.

 In an attempt to save costs, bitcoin miners are often ready to move to anywhere they can get cheap energy, even if they are damaging to the environment.
 Coal mines in Australia that have seen fewer activities in years, for instance, are becoming more active again to power bitcoin mining.

 Some supporters would also argue that operations are getting more efficient.
 ASIC machines are ideally replaced with newer, more efficient models as often as possible to use less energy.
 However, the outdated units are usually disposed of due to difficulty in recycling, thereby constituting a threat to the environment.

 The purchase of $1.5 billion worth of bitcoin by Tesla played a key part in the cryptocurrency’s surge in price.
 Amid growing environmental concerns, the company’s CEO has now suspended its use for car purchases.

 It’s even interesting that Tesla could consider investing in bitcoin at all.
-This is a company that wanted to make cars that are friendlier on the environment.
-The move probably shows clearly what the electric car maker was more interested in financial gains.
+This is a company that wanted to make cars that are friendlier to the environment.
+The move probably shows clearly that the electric car maker was more interested in financial gains.

 Ways Bitcoin Mining Can Harm Human Health